Sterwen-Technology/navigation_server/doc/Navigation message server.md

 The class instance has 2 possible behavior depending on the protocol selected.
 - nmea0183: all frames are transparently transmitted as NMEA0183
-- nmea2000: All $MXPGN frames are interpreted as NMEA2000 and interpreted as such, including Fast Packet reassembly.
+- nmea2000: All $MXPGN frames are interpreted as NMEA2000 and processed as such, including Fast Packet reassembly.
 Further processing on NMEA2000 frames is explained in the dedicated paragraph.
 - nmea_mixed: Only the NMEA2000 bus PGN are reassembled and decoded to be sent to a NMEA2000 Controller, other messages are transmitted transparently

 The class is allowing the pass through of configuration messages sent by the MPXconfig utility.
 This is requiring that a ShipModulConfig server class is set up in the configuration.
 During the connection of the MPXConfig utility, all messages are directed to it, so no messages sent to clients.